 On January 27, 2016, a stockholder action captioned UCFW Local 1500 Pension Fund v.
 Marissa Mayer, et al., 3:16-cv-00478-RS, was filed in the U.S. District Court for the Northern District of California against the Company, and certain then-current and former officers and directors of the Company.
 On April 29, 2016, the plaintiff filed an amended complaint.
 The amended complaint asserts derivative claims, purportedly on behalf of the Company, for violations of the 1940 Act, breach of fiduciary duty, unjust enrichment, violations of Delaware General Corporation Law Section 124, and violations of California Business & Professions Code Section 17200.
 The amended complaint seeks to rescind the Company's employment contracts with the individual defendants because those defendants allegedly caused the Company to illegally operate as an unregistered investment company.
 The plaintiff seeks disgorgement in favor of the Company, rescission, and an award of attorneys' fees and costs.
 In addition, the amended complaint asserts a direct claim against the Company for alleged violation of Delaware General Corporation Law Section 124(1), based on the allegation that the Company has illegally operated as an unregistered investment company.
 Pursuant to this claim, the plaintiff seeks injunctive relief preventing the Company from entering into any future contracts, including any contracts to sell its assets.
-On October 19, 2016, the District Court dismissed the amended complaint.
+On October 19, 2016, the District Court dismissed the amended complaint, with leave to amend.
+On November 18, 2016, the plaintiff filed a second amended complaint seeking substantially the same relief as it did in the amended complaint.
 On February 10, 2017, the District Court dismissed the second amended complaint with prejudice.
 On March 10, 2017, the plaintiff filed a notice of appeal, which has been docketed in the United States Court of Appeals for the Ninth Circuit as Case No. 17-15435.